Trained-physics mode (default) — roofline × architecture-aware basis functions × learned corrections

 Automatic KV block calculation

-When using roofline or crossmodel mode, --total-kv-blocks is automatically derived from model architecture and GPU memory if not explicitly set.
+For both latency backends (roofline, trained-physics), --total-kv-blocks is automatically derived from model architecture and GPU memory if not explicitly set.
 The auto-calculated value accounts for TP (KV heads are sharded across ranks; total GPU memory scales with GPU count).
 Override with --total-kv-blocks <N> for non-standard deployments.
 The auto-calculation uses reference constants (90% GPU utilization, standard activation/overhead budgets matching the llm-d-benchmark capacity planner) and requires SwiGLU-family activations.

 Automatic MaxModelLen derivation